-Beginning August 24, Ball State will be using a license plate recognition system (LPR) instead of window stickers for parking passes.
+Beginning last year, Ball State started using a license plate recognition system (LPR) instead of window stickers for parking passes.
 Parking enforcement will scan license plates of vehicles parked on campus.
 Make sure you’re parked in the right zone, and make sure your vehicle is registered with Parking Services, or you may be issued a ticket.

-Parents can request a Cardinal Pride permit free of charge.
+Parents can request a Cardinal Pride (CP) permit free of charge.
 Only one CP permit will be issued per address at a time, and it cannot be used for a vehicle registered to a student.
-The permit allows parents to park in commuter and faculty/staff lots as well as metered parking (for free) on weekdays.
-To request a CP permit, parents can either mail an application to the Office of arking Services or bring their driver’s license and vehicle information to the office in person.
+The permit allows parents to park in commuter and faculty/staff lots, as well as metered parking for free on weekdays.
+To request a CP permit, parents can either mail an application to the Office of Parking Services or bring their driver’s license and vehicle information to the office in person.

 Pay a ticket

-Ticket prices vary depending on when they are paid — tickets paid within 10 business days are $10 less than those paid after.
+Ticket prices vary depending on the type of violation and when they are paid — tickets paid within 10 business days are $10 less than those paid after.